DragonSenseiGuy/dragon-bot/README.md

 Dragon Bot is a Discord bot designed to help manage my server and provide some fun and useful commands.
 It's built with Python using the `discord.py` library and is constantly evolving with new features.

+# Discord Server
+You can try the bot out in [this server](https://discord.gg/s4jAxZrfXF)

 ## How to Use

 All commands are available as slash commands.
 Simply type `/` in your Discord server to see a list of available commands and their descriptions.